 The Air Safety Institute's Safety Briefs are short publications designed to offer practical guidance and useful tips for every pilot.

 Chilly outside temperatures with moist air are telltale signs of icing potential, so certainly icing couldn’t occur with temperatures reaching 100 degrees Fahrenheit, right?
 Wrong.
-This Safety Brief examines the dangers of carb ice, providing the keys to understanding and combating this year-round icing risk.
+This Safety Brief examines the dangers of carb ice, providing the keys to understanding and combating this year--round icing risk.
 Download it!
-(PDF file — 390KB)

 Knowing what will keep you and your passengers safe is the key to conducting each flight safely.
 Because the ramp area can be full of hazards, educating yourself about some of the common dangers on the ramp will help you navigate to and from your aircraft without incident.
 This safety brief examines some of the things you can do to protect yourself, and your passengers, each and every time you go flying.
 Download it!
 (PDF file — 596KB)

 Since 1993 there have been over 380 fatal night VFR accidents.
 This Safety Brief explains how you can use readily available information on VFR and IFR charts to avoid obstacles and terrain when flying.
-Learn more about the Terrain Avoidance Plan.
 Download it!
-(PDF file — 106KB)